lucasvegi/Elixir-Refactorings/README.md

 Erlang-specific refactorings are those that use programming features unique to the Erlang ecosystem (e.g., OTP, typespecs, and behaviours).
 In this section, 11 different refactorings classified as Erlang-specific are explained and exemplified:

-### Generate function specification
+### Typing parameters and return values

 * __Category:__ Erlang-specific Refactorings.

+* __Note:__ Formerly known as "Generate function specification".

 * __Motivation:__ Despite being a dynamically-typed language, Elixir offers a feature to compensate for the lack of a static type system.
 By using ``Typespecs``, we can specify the types of each function parameter and of the return value.
 Utilizing this Elixir feature not only improves documentation, but also can enhance code readability and prepare it to be analyzed for tools like [Dialyzer][Dialyzer], enabling the detection of type inconsistencies, and potential bugs.
 The goal of this refactoring is simply to use ``Typespecs`` in a function to promote the aforementioned benefits of using this feature.

-* __Examples:__ The following code has already been presented in another context in the refactoring [Merge expressions](#merge-expressions).
+* __Examples:__ The following code has already been presented in another context in the refactoring [Extract expressions](#extract-expressions).
 Prior to the refactoring, we have a module ``Bhaskara`` composed of the function ``solve/3``, responsible for finding the roots of a quadratic equation.
 Note that this function should receive three real numbers as parameters and return a tuple of two elements.
 The first element of this tuple is always an atom, while the second element may be a String (if there are no roots) or a tuple containing the two roots of the quadratic equation.

   ```elixir
   # Before refactoring: